Sexual reproduction

 Advantages of external fertilisation

-1. Species that reproduce through external fertilisation usually produce a large number of gametes and hence, potentially a large number of offspring.
+Species that reproduce through external fertilisation usually produce many gametes and, hence, potentially many offspring.
 However, many of those progeny will not survive to adulthood.

 Disadvantages of external fertilisation